 Artfinder is a UK-based online art marketplace founded in 2011, specializing in original from independent artists worldwide.
 The platform connects over 7,000 artists with collectors across 100+ countries, focusing on transparency, sustainability, and fair artist compensation.
 Artfinder differentiates itself by promoting ethical buying and offering a wide range of paintings, photography, and sculptures.
 It has gained recognition for its commitment to carbon neutrality and empowering local artists through a direct-to-consumer model that bypasses traditional gallery systems.

-List of key players in Online Art Market
+List of Key and Emerging Players in Online Art Market

 Recent Developments